paragsarin/paragsarin/README.md

 ## About Me

-- 🚀 Experienced Technical Product Manager
+- 🚀 Experienced Software Engineering Manager
 - 💼 Expertise in Microsoft technology and development stack
 - 🤝 Skilled at mentoring and guiding cross-functional teams
 - 🛠️ Advocate for SAFe processes and software product development